-- Your graduate group might have additional requirements — check your policies.
+- Your graduate group might have additional requirements — check your graduate program policies.

 - It is your responsibility to determine which requirements, procedures and deadlines apply to you.